Prashanth684/must-gather-code-execution-mcp/README.md

    - WRITE it to ./must-gather-lib.ts
    - Import from it in analysis scripts

-This approach is inspired by [ProDisco](https://github.com/harche/ProDisco/blob/main/src/server.ts#L25), which pioneered embedding execution instructions directly in tool descriptions to guide LLMs through complex workflows.
+This approach embeds execution instructions directly in tool descriptions to guide LLMs through complex workflows.

 ## Available Meta-Tools

-### 1. `mustGather.searchAnalysis`
+### 1. `mustGather_searchAnalysis`

 Search for analysis methods by component, severity, scope, category, or keyword.